 - How will you find candidates?
 The internet?
 Personal relationships?

-There is a lot of legal paperwork that goes into starting a church.
-Most people do not consider this part of the church commencement process when they start dreaming up the idea.
+There’s a lot of legal paperwork that goes into starting a church, but most people fail to consider this aspect of the church commencement process when they start dreaming up the idea.

-It is usually a good idea to hire an attorney to help step you through all the official paperwork that your church needs to get its start.
-They can help ensure you get everything accurately filled out on time.
+It’s usually a good idea to hire an attorney to help you through all the official paperwork that your church needs to get its start, to ensure that you get everything accurately filled out on time!

-In addition to the EIN (which we covered earlier), some of this paperwork that you’ll need to complete include the applications for a Certificate of Formation and a 501(c)(3) status.
+In addition to the EIN (which we covered earlier), you’ll need to complete the applications for a Certificate of Formation and a 501(c)(3) status.

-One of the major steps that you need to complete in order to establish your church is to obtain a Certificate of Formation, which makes your church official in the eyes of the government.
+One of the first major steps that you need to complete to establish your church is to obtain a Certificate of Formation, which makes your church official in the eyes of the government.

-You’ll need your official EIN to apply for a 501(c)(3).
-This is a tax-exempt status for your church.
+You’ll need your official EIN to apply for a 501(c)(3), which is essentially a tax-exempt status for your church.

-We usually hear about 501(c)(3)s in terms of nonprofits.
-But it’s not exclusively for nonprofit organizations!
+501(c)(3)s tend to be considered in terms of nonprofits, but not exclusively!
 The application process for your church is the same as it would be for a nonprofit organization.
 And while your church is not required to apply for this status, it can get very expensive very quickly if you decide against it.